Actindo-AG/Documentation/RetailSuiteAccounting/Operation/03_ManageOpenItems.md

 ![All open items](../../Assets/Screenshots/RetailSuiteAccounting/Book/OpenItems/NoAccountSelected.png "[All open items]")

 1. Check that no account number is entered in the *Account* or *Contra account* fields.
+The open items across all accounts are displayed.

-2. If the *Account* or *Contra account* fields are filled out, clear the content either with the keyboard delete key or with the [CLEAR] button.
-Press Enter or the tab key.
+ > [Info] If the *Account* or *Contra account* fields are filled in, clear the fields by clicking the [CLEAR] button.

-The *OPEN ITEMS* tab shows all open items available in the *Accounting* module.
+2. Check the list of open items.

- > [Info] If there are no open items, a blank tab is displayed.
+ > [Info] If there are no open items, the notice *No open items available* is displayed.

   ![No open items](../../Assets/Screenshots/RetailSuiteAccounting/Book/OpenItems/NoOPOS.png "[No open items]")